 NRI shall also get the benefit of:

 Here it is worthwhile to mention that the tenant of NRI has access to a TDS deduction at 30% under section 195.
-Furthermore, it is necessary for the tenant to fill the form 15CA and submit it online to the income tax department.
+Furthermore, the tenant must fill the Form 15CA and submit it online to the income tax department.

 Income from Other sources